Al Jemailiya: Mosques

-Culture
+Al Jemailiya Youth Center

 Al Jemailiya Youth Center was opened on 17 June 1996.
 Among the activities it organizes are Quran recitation, educational seminars and lectures, courses in information technology, and artistic pursuits such as painting classes and theatrical productions.
 It offers association football facilities and exercise equipment, and occasionally organizes and hosts local sports tournaments.
 Classes in Nabati poetry, also known as "Bedouin poetry", are also held here.

-Health
+Healthcare

 As part of the Ministry of Municipality and Environment's Al Azab program to help improve the healthcare for livestock, a modern veterinary clinic was opened in the town.

+Operated by the Primary Health Care Corporation (PHCC), the Al Jemailiya Health Center provides several laboratory and diagnostic services.

 Qatar National Master Plan

 The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Al Jemailiya has been designated a District Centre, which is the lowest designation.